cobalthq/cobalt-product-public-docs/content/en/Integrations/webhooks.md

    - (Optional) **Secret**: Your [webhook secret](#before-you-start) that we use to authenticate a POST request to your URL.
 1. When ready, select **Save**.
 1. We send a test event to the specified URL to validate your webhook.
 The webhook becomes active once the validation is complete.
-   - If the validation fails, we’ll deactivate your webhook within 24 hours.
+   - If the validation fails, we'll deactivate your webhook within 24 hours.
 See [Troubleshoot Webhooks](#troubleshoot-webhooks) for more information.

 ![Create a webhook in the Cobalt UI](/integrations/CreateWebhook1.png "Create a webhook in the Cobalt UI")